istio/istio.io/content/en/docs/setup/upgrade/index.md

     After performing several checks, `istioctl` will ask you to confirm whether to proceed.

-1. `istioctl` will in place upgrade the Istio control plane and gateways to the new version and indicate the completion status.
+1. `istioctl` will in-place upgrade the Istio control plane and gateways to the new version and indicate the completion status.

 1. After `istioctl` completes the upgrade, you must manually update the Istio data plane